Pembury Tours Logo

 6. Prawns

 Mozambique’s coastline stretches for 1,535 miles which means there is bountiful fresh seafood.
 This makes it a major aspect of Mozambican cuisine.
-Think grilled fish, crumbed calamari, octopus with garlic… all are delicious and easy to come by.
+Think grilled fish, crumbed calamari and octopus with garlic… all are delicious and easy to come by.
 But, the prawn is undoubtedly the highlight.
 Mozambique’s prawns grow to incredible sizes and are more affordable than in other parts of the world.
 They are typically served with peri-peri sauce, or lemon and garlic for a milder flavour.
 Alternatively, they are prepared as a prawn curry with coconut milk.

 7. Bolo Polana